MontiCore/MCPython/Change documentation/Pullreguest.md

               var3, var4)
 ```
 as these could cause issues.

 ### Visitor and CoCos related to aliased expressions.
-To avoid aliased expressions to be used anywhere we added a matching CoCo and Visitor.
+Marc suggested to add a Coco and Visitor to implement the prevention of aliased expressions to be used outside the match blocks, i implemented this in the following commit.
 Commit: https://github.com/MontiCore/MCPython/commit/ba9e8f18fb1c038a2cca33527a1e1bb8552778ab

 ### Adaptation of new tests
 We removed a test regarding invalid classes that are now valid (because for loops are now allowed as class statements).
-We added new test cases for Python
+We added new test cases for Python, for that we looked what the python parser tests and we do not test.
-...to do more specific...
+We then added some tests.

+See: https://github.com/python/cpython/blob/3.9/Lib/test/test_parser.py , and the commit https://github.com/MontiCore/MCPython/commit/78659912ca6455b515f1514dcaefbc887ffa0133